RackNerd Billboard Banner

 1. Click the “Create a new virtual machine” icon.

-3. Point it to your ISO file (for example, Ubuntu or Fedora).
+3. Point it to your ISO file (e.g., Ubuntu, Fedora).

 4. Allocate RAM and CPU cores.

-5. Create a virtual disk (10–20 GB is a good start).
+5. Create a virtual disk (10–20 GB is typical).

 6. Name your VM and review the settings.

-7. Click “Finish” to start the installation.
+7. Click “Finish” to boot and begin OS installation.

 Step 4: Install the Guest OS